nasriv/OliveOilMike/README.md

 # Olive Oil Mike
-2D Python game developed using PyGame package and Python 3.6.
-All images and background design were created using Gimp 2.8
+2D Python game developed using PyGame package and Python 3.6 All images and background design were custom made and created using Gimp 2.8

 ## Features
   - Character selection